Areas of specialization

 Relationships

-With a Masters in Couple and Family Therapy, I have extensive experience working with people navigating relationships, whether those be familial, platonic, or romantic.
+With a Masters in Couple and Family Therapy, I have a lot of experience working with people navigating relationships, whether those be familial, platonic, or romantic.
 Some of the topics I work with include:

 Navigating conflict